SolidElectronics/motor-on-roller-blind-ws/README.md

-# OBS.
-This project has been completely rebuilt from the button up!
-Although this README is not revised.
-Most of the functionality described should still apply.
-Original project by nidayand

-**This repo has been archived as a complete redesign is on its way - including physical components**

 # motor-on-roller-blind-ws
 WebSocket based version of [motor-on-roller-blind](https://github.com/nidayand/motor-on-roller-blind).
 I.e. there is no need of an MQTT server but MQTT is supported as well - you can control it with WebSockets and/or with MQTT messages.